Fairy Changelings: Babies Taken by Fairies & Bridget Cleary

 Horrifying Ways to Get Rid of Changelings

-If you suspected your child or loved one was taken and a fairy changeling left in its place, there were ways to tell.
-Many stories tell of parents putting the fairy changeling into the fireplace, then to watch the fairy changeling shoot up the chimney and leave for good.
+If you suspected your loved one was taken and a fairy changeling left in their place, there were ways to tell.
+Many stories tell of parents putting the fairy changeling into the fireplace, only to watch the fairy changeling shoot up the chimney and leave for good.
 The next day, or by that night, the human child was brought home.
 But these are TALES, remember.
 Unfortunately, people believed this was a real thing even a century ago!
 That sounds like a long time ago, but truly a hundred years is a small span of time.
 Your great grandparents might have been alive then!

 The Sad Story of Bridget Cleary, the “Fairy Changeling”

 In Ireland in 1895, a woman named Bridget Cleary came down with bronchitis.
 She had been ill for days and even visited by the local doctor who confirmed the illness as bronchitis.
 Bridget’s husband decided the medicine he was supposed to give his wife wouldn’t work.
 That, in fact, his wife was a fairy changeling in disguise.
 That his real wife had been “taken by the fairies” and replaced with this coughing, weakened fairy changeling.
 There were a few events that led Michael Cleary to this conclusion.
 One, that his wife was wearing the devil’s colors, and two that she was receiving a lot of attention around town for her personality and tailoring skills.
 It sounds to me like Michael was feeling insecure and less of a man and so his paranoid mind and superstition took over all logic.
 In order to get his wife back, he carried out some of the worst superstitions about fairy changelings.

 Michael Cleary’s Trial: The Fairy Changeling Murder Case